probcomp/probcomp-stack/README.md

 If something goes wrong (which will be silent), the CloudFormation section of the AWS console is helpful.

-If Issue #4 is not fixed, manually set the Jupyter notebook password
+If Issue #4 is not fixed, manually set the Jupyter notebook password as below

+If Issue #3 is not fixed, manually start the Jupyter server

 Install the initial content from the `workshop-materials` repository using `scp` or `rsync`.
+- The server's document root should be `notebook`

 ### Change the instance type for a user